 Our common stock may be a "penny stock" if, among other things, the stock price is below \$5.00 per share, we are not listed on a national securities exchange or approved for quotation on the Nasdaq Stock Market, or we have not met certain net tangible asset or average revenue requirements.
 Broker-dealers who sell penny stocks must provide purchasers of these stocks with a standardized risk-disclosure document prepared by the SEC.
 This document provides information about penny stocks and the nature and level of risks involved in investing in the penny-stock market.
 A broker must also give a purchaser, orally or in writing, bid and offer quotations and information regarding broker and salesperson compensation, make a written determination that the penny stock is a suitable investment for the purchaser, and obtain the purchaser's written agreement to the purchase.
-Broker-dealers must also provide customers that hold penny stock in their accounts with such broker-dealer a monthly statement containing price and market information relating to the penny stock.
-If a penny stock rules may make it difficult for investors to sell their shares of our stock.
+Broker-dealers must also provide customers that hold penny stock is sold in violation of the penny stock rules, purchasers may be able to cancel their purchase and get their money back.
+If a pplicable, the penny stock rules may make it difficult for investors to sell their shares of our stock.
 Because of the rules and restrictions applicable to a penny stock, there is less trading in penny stocks and the market price of our common stock may be adversely affected.
 Also, many brokers choose not to participate in penny stock transactions.
 Accordingly, purchasers may not always be able to resell shares of our common stock publicly at times and prices that they feel are appropriate.